 Good communications with residents was one of the keys to Collier's selection as a Banner Community, township manager Sal Sirabella said.

-Collier was one of 21 communities selected for the first-ever honors by the Allegheny League of Municipalities, a list that included Wilkins.
+Collier was one of 21 communities selected for the first-ever honors by the Allegheny League of Municipalities.

 "County Executive Rich Fitzgerald issued a challenge to municipalities to meet five criteria, and our commissioners felt we could accomplish all of those," Mr. Sirabella said this week.